linglesloggia/PONData/README.md

 The dataset contains measurements from a commercial GPON platform with SDN orchestration for dynamic T-CONT configuration, enabling traffic-adaptive uplink resource allocation.
 It demonstrates how existing GPON FTTH infrastructure can efficiently support small cell backhaul in FMC scenarios.

 ## Download the Dataset
-The dataset is available for download [here](https://partage.imt.fr/index.php/s/R8mBAHFo5gL7Wym) (replace with actual link).
+The dataset is available for download [here](https://partage.imt.fr/index.php/s/R8mBAHFo5gL7Wym).

 ### Contents
 - 44,385 measurement points (703.8 MB of CSV data)